Scottish Highland Holiday, Cairn Gorm & Loch

 breathtaking ride on the funicular railway to the top.
 There's a

-huge car park here to cater for the winter skiers.
+huge car park here, no doubt to cater for all the sporty winter skiers.

 |